AronAnand/AronAnand/README.md

 ## ▸ Production scorecard

-Numbers from systems live in front of real users at **PriceSenz** *(Sep 2023 → present · promoted to Software Engineer II, May 2026)*.
+Numbers from systems live in front of real users at **PriceSenz** *(Sep 2023 → Jul 2026 · promoted to Software Engineer II, May 2026)*.

 | What I changed | Approach | Result |
 |:---|:---|:---|